vogt4nick/recipes.vogt4nick.com/docs/WRITING-RECIPES.md

 - When present, the file's yaml frontmatter
     - MAY define only `tags`
     - MAY define `tags` and `title`
-    - MUST NOT define only `title` Use the h1 header instead
+    - MUST NOT define only `title`.
+Use the h1 header instead
-- When present, every tag in `tags` MUST be one of "vegan", "vegetarian", "weeknight meal"
 - When present, the file's h1 header MUST be sentence case e.g. "Roasted potatoes" e.g. "Tortilla Española" because Española is a proper noun
 - The ingredients block